Trifolium hirtum

-Trifolium hirtum, commonly known as rose clover, is a species of flowering plant in the legume family Fabaceae.
-It is indigenous to a range of regions spanning Europe, Western Asia, and North Africa, and has been introduced to other parts of the world where it is cultivated for various purposes.
+Trifolium hirtum, commonly known as rose clover, is a species of flowering plant in the legume family, Fabaceae.
+It is native to Eurasia and North Africa, and has been introduced and cultivated elsewhere.

+Description

+The plant is characterized as a hairy annual herb with an erect growth habit.
+Its leaves are trifoliate, featuring oval-shaped leaflets that measure up to 2.5 cm in length.
+Additionally, the leaves possess bristle-tipped stipules.

+The inflorescence is a flowerhead-like cluster approximately 1.5 cm in diameter.
+Each individual flower consists of a calyx made up of sepals with elongated, needle-like lobes.
+These lobes may harden and become bristle-like as the plant ages.
+The calyces are covered in long, fine hairs.
+The flower's corolla is pink in color and measures between 1 and 1.5 cm in length, adding a vibrant hue to the inflorescence.

 Distribution and habitat

-Originally native to Europe, Western Asia, and North Africa, Trifolium hirtum has been introduced to other regions, including North America.
+Originally native to Europe, Western Asia, and North Africa, T. hirtum has been introduced to other regions, including North America.
 In the United States, it was notably introduced to California from Turkey in the 1940s, initially as a forage crop to support animal agriculture.
 Today, it has become a widespread roadside weed in California, sometimes considered invasive, adapting well to the local climate and soil conditions.

-Morphology and anatomy

-The plant is characterized as a hairy annual herb with an erect growth habit.
-Its leaves are trifoliate, featuring oval-shaped leaflets that measure up to 2.5 centimeters in length.
-Additionally, the leaves possess bristle-tipped stipules, adding to the plant's overall hairy appearance.

-Inflorescence and flowers

-The inflorescence of Trifolium hirtum is a head-like cluster of flowers, approximately 1.5 centimeters in diameter.
-Each individual flower consists of a calyx made up of sepals with elongated, needle-like lobes.
-These lobes may harden and become bristle-like as the plant ages.
-The calyces are covered in long, fine hairs, adding to the plant's hirsute character.
-The flower's corolla is pink in color and measures between 1 and 1.5 centimeters in length, adding a vibrant hue to the inflorescence.
+Ecology